JyoDenkon/JyoDenkon/README.md

-With abundance of difficuties to start studying
+Feel serenity of time with heart.

 <!---
 JyoDenkon/JyoDenkon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.